alexfernandez/alexfernandez.github.io/permanent/cv.md

 ### 2021-01 to 2022-06: CTO at Hivency

 In 2021 I joined
-[Hivency](https://www.hivency.com/), a French influencer marketing company, as CTO.
+[Hivency](https://www.hivency.com/), a French influencer marketing company.

 * Led a team of French and Spanish professionals, helping them evolve the best solution in influencer marketing worldwide.